msotodev/EssentialLayers/EssentialLayers.Request/Readme.md

 ```

 #### Release Notes
+ - Implemented the IHttpFactory as a stateless, passing as parameter the clientName `24-10-2025`
  - The response from all methods has changed from ResultHelper<T> to HttpResponse<T> to keep compatibility `23-10-2025`
  - Now instead of clienName the key will be taking as a clientName `22-10-2025`
  - Read multiple http clients from the appsettings.json `22-10-2025`